 by Shara Hegr

-Although spouses spend more time with their veteran than any chain of command, doctor, nurse or friend, we are rarely asked to share our insights in to the changes and challenges we are seeing in our veterans.
+Although spouses spend more time with their veterans than any chain of command, doctor, nurse, or friend, we are rarely asked to share our insights into the changes and challenges we are seeing in our veterans.
 We are rarely given an opportunity to share the successes and failures that we have seen and experienced in getting our veterans healthy and reducing the symptoms and suffering of PTSD.
-I want to share with you a little bit about the journey that my husband and I have experienced that led me to writing about PTSD.
+I want to share with you a little bit about the journey that my husband and I have experienced that led me to write about PTSD.

 My husband and I met in college.
 It was love at first sight and we began dating right away.
 After we graduated I went to work as an investigator for the District Attorney’s office.
 He told me he was going to enlist in the Army.
 He wanted to be a “door kicker” and was going to become a Ranger.
 Prior to his enlistment, I had no military affiliation whatsoever.
 I actually thought he was telling me he was going to become a park ranger.